NCN – Data Centres feature – March 2018 (Page 22/23)

 Furthermore, as they have emerged as the focal points for carriers, ISPs and internet exchanges, hyperscale data centre owners, operators and users are taking more control over the location and specification of global telecom networks.
 With this shift in the status quo carriers and network providers can no longer assume the leading role.
 The growing flexibility surrounding location is being helped significantly by the rapidly falling cost of fibre connectivity, allowing the construction of much larger facilities well away from city locations where space and power is often constrained and real estate more expensive.

-Power and energy efficiency
+Data centre power and energy efficiency

 Power and connectivity are inextricably linked in hyperscale data centres.
 While multiple, high speed data networks are their lifeblood, it is power, and plenty of it, which makes high volume data storage and processing possible.
 The high density racks required to perform such tasks pull considerable amounts of power - some 60 kWs or more – so an abundant and reliable supply is critical.
 Connection directly to a national grid can significantly boost reliability and ensures smoother transmission.